-Domus Aurea is a unique attraction in the heart of Rome, an archaeological dig that reveals many levels of recovery and restoration of the dreams of an extravagant emperor.
-Read on to find out more about its history and idiosyncrasies that make it one of the most exciting underground attractions in Rome.
+Domus Aurea is a unique attraction in the heart of Rome and an archaeological dig that reveals many levels of recovery and restoration of the dreams of an extravagant emperor.
+Read on to learn more about its history and idiosyncrasies that make it one of the most exciting underground attractions in Rome.

 What is Domus Aurea?

 Domus Aurea, Latin for Golden House, is a palatial and landscaped complex built by Emperor Nero after a fire nearly wiped out much of the city centre of Rome.
 The name Domus Aurea epitomises how it shone like gold, with its natural lights reflecting off the fine marbles, rare stones and gold leaves on its walls.

 Situated largely on the Oppian Hill in ancient Rome, it was constructed over a span of 4 years (64 - 68 AD) but is still said to be incomplete as the emperor Nero died shortly and the Domus outlived him only for a few years more.

 It not only played host to many wild parties of one of Rome’s most infamous emperors but was also adorned with the finest marble, exquisite wall paintings, gilded arcades, ornamentals fountains and gardens.
 This sumptuous palace consisted of a series of building with over 300 rooms, separated by gardens, vineyards, woods and an artificial lake where the Colosseum stands today.

 - Nero's ostentatious palace - Domus Aurea is one of the most extravagant constructions in the history of Rome, carried out by an infamous emperor, Nero Claudius.

 - Intricate decorations - The buildings of this complex were decorated with precious stones, ivory, gold leaves and the finest wall paintings that greatly influences Renaissance artists.